Turn Your Old iPad Into a Dedicated Ebook Reader

 Apple Books (Free, iPad only)

 Already installed on your iPad.
 Clean interface, good typography, and access to the Apple Books store.
-If you prefer not to use Amazon, this is the easiest alternative.
+Works on every iPad ever made, no download needed.

 Bonus: Apple Books handles PDFs well.
 Drop your PDF textbooks, manuals, or documents into it for a good reading experience.